 WASHINGTON, On Feb.
 1, 2013, U.S. Citizenship and Immigration Services (USCIS) will begin collecting a new USCIS Immigrant Fee of $165 from foreign nationals whom are seeking permanent residence in the United States.
 This new fee was established in USCIS's final rule adjusting fees for immigration applications and petitions announced on Sept.
 24, 2010.
 The fees should be paid through their online website using your pin number issued by the embassy after your visas were issued by them.

-Never send money by postal mail, Moneygram, Westernunion or as bank draft to get American visas for those offers that came through E-Mails or phone calls.
+Never send money by postal mail, Moneygram, Westernunion or as bank draft to people to get American visas that came through E-Mails or phone calls.

 Don't trust those emails or phone calls.
 If you are a selected winner, you can confirm it by checking the results through the official results checking website.